Cairo Mississippi River Bridge: History

 On February 24, 2015, it was announced that the 86-year-old structure needed $3 million in significant joint and beam repairs and general rehabilitation.
 It was thus closed on March 16, 2015, by IDOT.
 It was scheduled to be closed for a period of one year until March 18, 2016, but reopened far ahead of schedule on October 13, 2015.

 On October 10, 2019, a weight limit of 33 tons was imposed on the aging structure, effective October 24, 2019.

+After an inspection beginning March 13, 2023, found critical issues with "deterioration of the bridge's structural integrity and pier caps", the bridge was closed to all traffic, but reopened in April of the same year.

+On September 14, 2023, it was announced the bridge was scheduled to be closed from October 2, 2023, through October 2024 for major structural repairs.
+Traffic was detoured through Cairo and across the Interstate 57 Bridge.
+The bridge reopened in September 2024.